Aliases for TRPV3 Gene

 GeneCards Summary for TRPV3 Gene

-TRPV3 (Transient Receptor Potential Cation Channel, Subfamily V, Member 3) is a Protein Coding gene.
-Diseases associated with TRPV3 include olmsted syndrome and dentin sensitivity.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calcium channel activity.
-An important paralog of this gene is TRPV2.
+TRPV3 (Transient Receptor Potential Cation Channel Subfamily V Member 3) is a Protein Coding gene.
+Diseases associated with TRPV3 include Palmoplantar Keratoderma, Nonepidermolytic, Focal 2 and Olmsted Syndrome 1.
+Among its related pathways are Ion channel transport and TRP channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and cation channel activity.
+An important paralog of this gene is TRPV1.

 Putative receptor-activated non-selective calcium permeant cation channel.
 It is activated by innocuous (warm) temperatures and shows an increased response at noxious temperatures greater than 39 degrees Celsius.
 Activation exhibits an outward rectification.
 May associate with TRPV1 and may modulate its activity.
 Is a negative regulator of hair growth and cycling: TRPV3-coupled signaling suppresses keratinocyte proliferation in hair follicles and induces apoptosis and premature hair follicle regression (catagen).